-If an Axiom query is not active, then it cannot be run using any feature.
+If an Axiom query is not active, then it can only be run using certain special features, such as the RunAxiomQueryBlock function or a Select tag in an Axiom form.

 Feature Description Refresh The Refresh feature in the File Options group can be used in any Axiom file to run all active Axiom queries in the file, or for the current sheet only.
 This feature is most typically used in reports, to refresh the file with the most current data.
 In plan files, Refresh is only available to administrators and users with the Run AQs in Plan Files security permission.
 This is to prevent users from accidentally overwriting data in plan files.
 In most cases, Axiom queries are only run in plan files by administrators using the Process Plan Files utility.
 If an Axiom query needs to be run in plan files, it can be configured to automatically refresh when the file is opened.
 Administrators also have access to the Axiom Designer tab, which provides additional refresh options such as the ability to refresh a single Axiom query at a time.
 See Using the Axiom Designer tab.